tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 Remember to restart your terminal after installing `mkcert`.

-Now, simply run the following commands in your terminal (in your project directory):
+Now, simply run the following commands in your terminal:

 ```bash
 mkcert -install